Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 This is the cheapest variant of these SDRs, being available for as little as €99 from the official store.
 Most people have achieved around 35 Msps stable, though the maximum sampling rates appear to be based on silicon lotteries.
 Please note that the version with the case is known to have issues with oscillations, purchase some RF-absorbing foam and put it inside if possible.

+Some people have suffered from QC issues when buying this particular variant, please bear this in mind before purchasing.

 ### Zynq 7020

 - €115 [Official store](https://www.hgeek.com/collections/software-defined-radio/products/hamgeek-70mhz-6ghz-zynq7020-ad9363-sdr-software-defined-radio-development-board-for-pluto-sdr-matlab-1)